neoncortex/joker/README.md

 command=zathura -P %num %arg

 then, if you invoke the program as:<br />
-echo /path/to/file.pdf:10 | joker
+echo /path/to/file.pdf:10 | joker<br />
+or press F2 when a line/selection contains the /path/to/pdf:10

 it will open the /path/to/file.pdf on line 10, inside the zathura document reader.

 * It uses the POSIX regular expressions in Extended mode.

-* The order of evaluation is: regex, url, domains, filenames, paths, extensions.
+* The order of evaluation is: regex, url, domains, filenames, paths, extensions, manpages.
 It means that if you have a url and a regex that both matches the input given, the regex will be executed, and so on.